vzakharov/information-book/book.md

 But, as it is with any tale worth its salt, there’s a twist.
 Entropy, the universe’s own blender, is ever-present, eyeing the serenity of information with the chaotic gleam of a trickster god.
 It’s not evil, per se, but it sure loves to stir the pot.

-This book is an ode to the dance between these two primordial forces: the structured ballet of information and the wild jig of entropy.
-We’ll peer at the universe through this lens, pondering over black holes and quarks, pondering consciousness, and the algorithmic threads of AI.
+This book is a tribute to information: the essence of all that is known and knowable, from the whispers of quantum realms to the grand chorus of virtual realities.
+We're taking a deep dive into the fabric of the cosmos, exploring how information weaves itself into every aspect of existence.
+It's a journey from the infinitesimal to the infinite, tracing the evolution of information as it grows in complexity, turning the cogs of consciousness and painting the universe with the brush of reality.

-This is the lens through which we’ll be examining the cosmos, in a quest to decode the enigmatic language of existence.
-As we voyage from the micro to the macro, from the quirks of quanta to the vastness of virtual realities, remember: It’s all part of the grand scheme where information tries to make sense of itself, and entropy... well, it’s always ready to shuffle the deck of reality.
+No need to start at the beginning or proceed in order.
+This book is like a bazaar of ideas, where you can stroll through at your leisure, pausing where something catches your eye.
+In today's world, where attention is a currency as precious as time, feel free to hop on or off this caravan of curiosity as your schedule permits.
+Each stop is designed to offer a complete view, a story within a story, ready to accommodate the ebb and flow of your focus.

 But before we embark on this cosmic caravan, let’s articulate our foundational

 ## Postulate

-> Information is the only truly conscious being in our universe, an entity beyond the vessel it inhabits, ever evolving, multiplying, and deepening its complexity in a relentless crusade against the entropic forces that beckon towards disorder and dissolution.
+> Information is the only truly conscious being in our universe, an entity beyond the vessel it inhabits.
+It is the weaver of worlds, the architect of awareness, and the scriptwriter of the saga that unfolds within and around us.
+In its complexity and nuance, information transcends mere data; it becomes the storyteller, the story itself, and the audience all at once, crafting an intricate dance of existence that defies the silent encroach of oblivion.

 Now, with that notion in mind (which might be wrong after all!), let’s glance at this film of existence, examining how it patterns the vast and the minute in its own image.